adpatil2/SNAP/README.md

 	- TRADES/
 		- TrainedModels/
 - ImageNet/
-	- FreeAdv/
-		- TrainedModels/
 ```
-Sub-folders PGD/, TRADES/, and FreeAdv/ contain all the python files to evaluate the pretrained models or to train the new models.
+Sub-folders PGD/, TRADES/ in CIFAR10/ contain all the python files to evaluate the pretrained models (stored in TrainedModels/) or to train the new models.

-For CIFAR-10, Sub-folders TrainedModels/ already contain our models trained with the corresponding AT+SNAP.

 For ImageNet, kindly find our pretrained ResNet-50 model [here](https://drive.google.com/drive/folders/1RLl4xPa-tVDsx33iGpX4pXTuPuYnlvoj?usp=sharing).
 We evaluated the ```epoch25``` model in the above ImageNet results table.
+Files to evaluate the pretrained models and train new models can be found in ImageNet/.

 ### Getting Started: